-Thank you to all who participated in our online Paddlers Show & Tell last night on Dressing for Cold Water Paddling.
-Great information and Q&A!
+Thank you to all who participated in our online Paddlers Show & Tell on Dressing for Cold Water Paddling and our Cold Water Paddling Clinics.
+Always great information and Q&A!
 This post gives basic safety reminders for paddling a kayak, paddleboard (SUP) or canoe, and also links to some of the recommended clothing we discussed.

-For additional details on cold water safety, see the National Center for Cold Water Safety.
+For additional details on cold water paddling safety, see the National Center for Cold Water Safety.

 For winter paddling opportunities, see our Paddle KC paddling club calendar.

 Cold Water Safety Reminders for Kayaking, Paddleboarding (SUP) and Canoeing

 Paddling through fall, winter and spring can be a wonderful experience, with proper preparation, gear, and strategies.
 Following are a few basic safety tips for cold water paddling.

 - Make sure you have all the basics, including your PFD with whistle attached, spray skirt if you have one, bilge pump, paddle float and first aid kit.

 - Keep a complete change of clothes, camp towel and hand warmers (Hot Hands) in a dry bag for use if you fall in the water and need to change.

 - NO COTTON!
 Cotton absorbs and holds moisture, making you feel cold and increasing risk of hypothermia.
 Wear synthetic fabrics, fleece or wool because those dry fast.
 Fleece and wool are also warm even when wet.
 See our links below to examples of good clothing for cold weather paddling.